 Tanizaki’s novella deals calmly with a subtly chilling conflict between ancient and modern ideals.
 As a result, it’s essentially a record of a time when real technological and societal advances were forcing traditional Japanese values to clash with an emerging new world.

 Not everyone was happy about it, but with each passing generation we must wave goodbye to certain longstanding values.
 Indeed, blud.
 Indeed.

 A Historical Document

 For Japan, social upheaval continued over the subsequent decades and was documented further by great authors such as Yukio Mishima (The Sailor Who Fell From Grace With The Sea) and Kenzaburō Ōe (A Personal Matter) over the course of WWII and into a new era of technological development and liberal, advanced economic shifts across most of the world.

-Whilst we believe many traditional values are fantastic and should be kept firmly in place (good manners, respect for one’s elders, eating with your mouth closed, not shouting into your smartphone on public transport forcing everyone else to listen to your pointless conversation), history has shown social change is inevitable and can primarily be seen as a positive advance.
+Whilst we believe many traditional values are fantastic and should be kept firmly in place (good manners, respect for one’s elders, eating with your mouth closed, not shouting into your smartphone on public transport), history shows that social change is inevitable and is usually advantageous.

 Some baulk at progressivism and view it as the harbinger of doom.
 Either this or scatter-brained adherence to new-fangled fads.